School of Natural Sciences and Mathematics

 4. Three semester credit hours of Calculus are counted to fulfill the Mathematics Core Requirement with the remaining five semester credit hours to be counted under Component Area Option Core Requirement.

-5. Six semester credit hours of Physics are counted under Science core, and one semester credit hour of Physics (PHYS 2125) are counted under Component Area Option core.
+5. Six semester credit hours of Physics or Chemistry are counted under Science core, and one semester credit hour of Physics or Chemistry (PHYS 2125 or CHEM 1111) are counted under Component Area Option core.